Gotu Kola Benefits & Side effects

 Cardiovascular diseases (CVDs) are the first cause of death worldwide, accounting for more than 17.5 million people every year, representing more than one-third of all deaths1.
-Oxidative stress can be one of the main issues behind many of the most common risk factors of cardiovascular diseases such as tobacco use, alcohol abuse, unhealthy diet, hyperlipidemia or diabetes.
-Traditional Chinese medicine (TCM) has been known to address this condition with several herb remedies known for their powerful antioxidant effect like Centella Asiatica.
+Oxidative stress can be one of the main issues behind many of the most common risk factors of cardiovascular diseases such as tobacco use, alcohol abuse, unhealthy diet, hyperlipidemia, or diabetes.
+Traditional Chinese medicine (TCM) has been known to address this condition with several herbal remedies known for its powerful antioxidant effect like Centella Asiatica.

 1. World Health Organization (WHO).
 “Cardiovascular diseases (CVDs).” http://www.who.int/mediacentre/factsheets/fs317/en/ (Accessed November 2015)

 2. Renate Schnabel, Stefan Blankenberg.
 “Oxidative Stress in Cardiovascular Disease – Successful Translation From Bench to Bedside?”
 Circulation.
 2007; 116: 1338-1340. doi: 10.1161/CIRCULATIONAHA.107.728394